chauens/WiFi-Throttle/README.md

 So all you need to do is go to the JMRI Roster and put the names of the switches to the function number of the locomotive.
 If a function is not available or not needed, just don’t define it in the Roster.
 </ol>
 Features:
 <li>Network Credentials can be entered during setup.
-See MCabConfig.docx in
-zip file MCabFiles and new source code in zip file MCabSource. </i>
+See WiCabV2_Operation.docx and WiCabV2_Documentation.docx. </i>
 <li>The parts Host-IP-Address and Port of the Network Credentials are entered using the keypad. </li>
 <li>Can be configured as Single- or Multi-Throttle for up to 6.</li>
 <li>Select DCC addresses from the roster in JMRI by stepping through the roster turning the Speed Knob.</li>